ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issue72293}

 When deleting properties on a new architecture Presto (C++) engine through API customization using the `remove_engine_properties` parameter, the engine enters a restarting state.
 At the backend, the properties have empty values, and GET API calls also return properties with empty values.

+**Workaround:** Instead of removing the property, patch the default value to reverse the change.

 ## {{site.data.keyword.lakehouse_short}} assistant returns context length exceeded error after multiple tool invocations
 {: #known_issue72238}